Joyland (King novel): Plot

 Devin Jones takes a summer job at Joyland in North Carolina.
 Devin is told by local fortune teller Rozzie that he will meet two children that summer: a girl with a red hat and a boy with a dog.
 Devin secures lodging for the summer at a rooming house owned by Mrs. Shoplaw, a woman who knows a great deal of Joyland's history and employees.
-Devin's girlfriend Wendy promises to finally sleep with him before the semester ends but ditches him at the last moment.
+Devin's girlfriend, Wendy, promises to finally sleep with him before the semester ends but ditches him at the last moment.

-At the start of the summer he is placed in Team Beagle, just one of the dog-themed crews at Joyland, and becomes friends with other new-hires Tom and Erin.
-He works mainly with Lane Hardy, operating the park's ferris wheel.
-Any attempts to connect with Wendy fail and he eventually receives a letter telling him to give up because she has found someone else.
+At the start of the summer, Devin is placed in Team Beagle, one of the dog-themed crews at Joyland, and becomes friends with other new-hires Tom and Erin.
+He works mainly with Lane Hardy, operating the park's Ferris wheel.
+Any attempts to connect with Wendy fail, and he eventually receives a letter telling him to give up because she has found someone else.
 He stops sleeping and barely eats, spending his free time listening to music and contemplating suicide.
 Devin realizes that he has a talent for portraying Howie the Happy Hound, Joyland's mascot, and enjoys making kids happy.
-He throws himself into work so thoroughly his friends Lane and Rozzie have to confront him about his failing health.
-One day while acting as Howie, he saves the aforementioned young girl with the doll from choking on a hot dog.
+He throws himself into work so thoroughly that his friends Lane and Rozzie have to confront him about his failing health.
+One day, while acting as Howie, he saves the aforementioned young girl with the doll from choking on a hot dog.
 The heroics earn him the trust and admiration of the park's owner and founder, Mr. Easterbrook, along with local acclaim.

-Devin and his friends, Tom and Erin, learn that several years earlier a girl named Linda Gray had been murdered in the park's only dark ride, 'Horror House,' and her ghost still haunts it.
+Devin, Tom, and Erin learn that several years earlier, a girl named Linda Gray was murdered in the park's only dark ride, Horror House, and that her ghost still haunts it.
 Tom sees her ghost on the ride and refuses to speak of it, but Devin does not and becomes interested in the case.